-• Allocations and mutual exchange

-This policy describes how Great Places will make the best use of stock when letting homes, make lettings which are compatible with the purpose of the housing, contribute to Local Authorities' strategic housing function and support the creation of sustainable communities.
+- Allocations and mutual exchange. - This policy describes how Great Places will make the best use of stock when letting homes, make lettings which are compatible with the purpose of the housing, contribute to Local Authorities' strategic housing function and support the creation of sustainable communities.
 The methods for applying for housing and the process for decision-making are described.

-The Policy ensures Great Places is compliant with the statutory social housing allocations guidance updated by the Ministry for Housing, Communities and Local Government.
-In addition this Policy takes into account the 7 chapters within the Housing White Paper which was updated on the 22nd January 2021 and the principles of transparency and meaningful engagement which are relevant to how we allocate our homes.
+This policy also ensures that Great Places is compliant with the statutory social housing allocations guidance updated by the Ministry for Housing, Communities and Local Government.
+Additionally, it takes into account the requirements laid out within the Tenancy Standards defined within the Consumer Standards issued on April 1st 2024.

-Aims & Objectives
+Aims and Objectives